easy-games/chickynoid/README.md

 ## What are the benefits

-Players can't move cheat with this.
-At all*
+Players can't move cheat with this at all.*
 The version of the chickynoid on the server is ground-truth, so its perfect for doing server-side checks for touching triggers and other gameplay uses that humanoid isn't good at.
 The chickynoid player controller code is fairly straightforward, and is more akin to a typical first person shooter player controller so slides along walls and up stairs in a generally pleasing way.

 Turn speed, braking, max speed, "step up size" and acceleration are much easier to tune than in default roblox.

- * That's the hope anyway.
+ *That's the hope anyway.
 We'll see what happens...

 ## What are the drawbacks?